Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 return s;
 ```

 This allows us to weed out the two partial results, but it doesn't help to disambiguate the remaining two.
 For that we need to insert precedence rules.
-New BNF:
+Let's try to add some precedence to our BNF rules:

 ```
 Term ::= <number>